-The applicant has undertaken an assessment of the cumulative effects associated with the individual elements of the technical topic areas covered in the ES along with an assessment of the cumulative effects of the proposed development at Roseacre Wood.
+The applicant has undertaken an assessment of the cumulative effects associated with the individual elements of the technical topic areas covered in the ES along with an assessment of the cumulative effects of the proposed development at Preston New Road.
 They have also undertaken a review of current adopted land use plans and emerging local plans to identify and significant planned new development proposals in the vicinity of the site or along the key access routes to the site.
 The review has confirmed that there are no large development proposals for development in the vicinity of the site or nearby settlements so consequently there is limited scope for cumulative effects with other developments.
 There are other development proposals within 10km of the site although it is concluded that they are not likely to alter the scale of the effects of the proposal or create any new or additional effects.
 The applicant's current proposals at Grange Hill to pressure test an existing well are minor and should planning permission be granted, they would not contribute to any effect.

-The conclusion drawn is that there would be no cumulative effects associated with the two sites operating in tandem (assuming planning permission is granted for the Roseacre Wood application) that the separation distance is sufficient such that
+The conclusion drawn is that there would be no cumulative effects associated with the two sites operating in tandem and that the separation distance is sufficient such that:

 - Air quality, heritage, hydrogeological, seismic, water resources noise, visual and general disturbance impacts will not result in a cumulative effect.
-Likewise, the sites themselves are also separated enough from other development sites that these potential cumulative effects can be avoided; - There is sufficient separation between the two sites so that their operations will not have a combined effect on the same settlements.
-Vehicles would use a different junction from the M55 and different local roads to access the Roseacre Wood site compared to those accessing the Preston New Road site; and - The different activities that would be carried out at the two sites would be synchronised so that, for example, when hydraulic fracturing is occurring at one site a different activity, such as drilling, is occurring at the other site.
-This would further reduce the risk of any cumulative effects from occurring. - The rate and quantity of flowback fluid generated from both this Site and Roseacre Wood could be managed using the mitigation measures proposed. - Some of the impacts from the Project result in effects on more than one of the EIA topics including: - Air quality impacts on human beings and ecological receptors (nationally and internationally designated sites); - Visual impacts on the setting of heritage sites and assets (e.g. Listed Buildings and Registered Parks and Gardens); - o Noise impacts on residential and ecological receptors; and - o Lighting impacts on residential and ecological receptors.
+Likewise, the sites themselves are also separated enough from other development sites that these potential cumulative effects can be avoided. - There is sufficient separation between the two sites so that their operations will not have a combined effect on the same settlements.
+Vehicles would use a different junction from the M55 and different local roads to access the Preston New Road site compared to those accessing the Roseacre Wood site. - The different activities that would be carried out at the two sites would be synchronised so that, for example, when hydraulic fracturing is occurring at one site a different activity, such as drilling, is occurring at the other site.
+This would further reduce the risk of any cumulative effects from occurring. - The rate and quantity of flowback fluid generated from both this site and Preston New Road could be managed using the mitigation measures proposed.

+Some of the impacts from the Project result in effects on more than one of the EIA topics including:

+- Air quality impacts on human beings and ecological receptors (nationally and - internationally designated sites); - Visual impacts on the setting of heritage sites and assets (e.g. Listed Buildings and Registered Parks and Gardens); - · Noise impacts on residential and ecological receptors; and - Lighting impacts on residential and ecological receptors.